Dems Grudgingly Approve House Transpo Extension’s Disastrous Timeline

 “We have not had a single hearing on transportation finance in the Ways and Means Committee all year,” he said.
 “We didn’t have one the year before that.
 We haven’t had a hearing in the 43 months that the Republicans have been in charge.”

-Wyden’s bill also failed to include an expiration date.
+Finance Committee Chair Ron Wyden also failed to include an expiration date in his bill.
 Sen. Barbara Boxer is expected to introduce an amendment putting a December 31 date on it — so that she would still be chair of the EPW Committee when the real bill gets negotiated — but the juggernaut is already in motion toward a longer extension until May.
 By putting enough money in the bill to get there, Wyden was tacitly acceding to that timeline without overtly ruffling Boxer’s feathers.
 Even President Obama has given the green light to the House bill, though he also insisted that “Congress shouldn’t pat itself on the back for averting disaster for a few months, kicking the can down the road for a few months, careening from crisis to crisis.”

 Senate Majority Leader Harry Reid says he plans to schedule three floor votes before the August recess: the House bill, the Senate Finance Committee bill, and Boxer’s December 31 plan.